Marks & Spencer share rally lifts Britain's blue-chip FTSE index

 prices could hold the index back.

-Precious metals miners were hit by a fall in gold and silver
+Precious metals miners were also hit by a fall in gold and

 Traders also attributed the falls in precious metals to